futazuka/futazuka.github.io/wiki/procedure_for_user.md

 > **Tip**: Proper SEO configuration improves how your site appears in search engines.

 ## 9. Publish on GitHub Pages
+After a "push" action, the GitHub page is generated.
 Publish your site on GitHub Pages.

+1. Perform a "push" in arbitrary page (ex. edit and add space in `/content/bio/bio_en.md`, and "Commit changes...").
-1. Click the "Actions" tab in your forked repository
+2. Click the "Actions" tab in your forked repository
-2. Find and select the "Deploy to GitHub Pages" workflow
+3. Find and select the "Deploy to GitHub Pages" workflow
    - If the workflow is already running or completed, check its results
    - If you cannot find the workflow, create the workflow file with these steps:
      a.
 Open the ".github/workflows" directory
      b.
 Check if there is a "deploy.yml" file
      c.
 If not, create a new one and copy the content from the same file in the template repository
-3. After the workflow succeeds, check the published URL in "Settings" → "Pages"
+4. After the workflow succeeds, check the published URL in "Settings" → "Pages"

 > **Tip**: The initial deployment may take a few minutes.
 Please be patient.